 Who are the best Thor characters?
 Since burning Asgard to the ground and taking to space, the god of Thunder has introduced some real characters to the MCU.
-His friends include ancient warriors and aliens made of rocks, with more added in every other MCU movie.
+His friends include ancient warriors and aliens made of rocks, with more constantly being added

-If you’d asked us during Phase 2 about Thor’s supporting cast, we’d have said Loki and Sif were the only worthwhile parts.
-Now, in Phase 4, some of the finest actors in Hollywood have shown up to assist Chris Hemsworth’s burly Asgardian (or try defeat him).
-Even the Guardians of the Galaxy are involved now!
+If you’d asked us during Phase 2 of the MCU movies about Thor’s supporting cast, we’d have said Loki and Sif were the only worthwhile parts.
+Some of the best actors in Hollywood have shown up to assist Chris Hemsworth’s burly Asgardian (or try defeat him).
+Even the Guardians of the Galaxy cast are involved now!
 Truly, picking the best Thor characters has become a more difficult quandary.

 That said, there are some obvious stand-outs, and we’ve been back through all the Thor movies to find who’s still a worthy ally for the son of Odin.
 The Thor cast has offered a few great additions to the overall tapestry of the MCU timeline and several more that we’d like to see more of in the upcoming action movies.
 Anyway, enough chit-chat!
 Time for the fun to begin with our picks for the best Thor characters.